searchisko/elasticsearch-river-jira/README.md

 The above lists all the options controlling the creation of a JIRA river.
 * `jira/urlBase` is required in order to connect to the JIRA REST API.
 It's only base URL, path to REST API is added automatically.
-* `jira/username` and `jira/pwd` are optional JIRA login credentials.
+* `jira/username` and `jira/pwd` are optional JIRA login credentials to access jira issues.
 Anonymous JIRA access is used if not provided.
+* `jira/jqlTimeZone` is optional [identifier of timezone](http://docs.oracle.com/javase/6/docs/api/java/util/TimeZone.html#getTimeZone%28java.lang.String%29) used to format time values into JQL when requesting updated issues.
+Timezone of ElasticSearch JVM is used if not provided.
+JQL uses timezone of jira user who perform JQL query (so this setting must reflex [jira timezone of user](https://confluence.atlassian.com/display/JIRA/Choosing+a+Time+Zone) provided by `jira/username` parameter), default timezone of JIRA in case of Anonymous access.
+Incorrect setting of this value may lead to some issue updates not reflected in search index!!
 * `jira/timeout` defines timeout for http/s REST request to the JIRA [ms].
 Optional parameter.
 * `jira/maxIndexingThreads` defines maximal number of parallel indexing threads running for this river.
 Optional, default 1.
 This setting influences load on both JIRA and ElasticSearch servers during indexing.
 * `jira/maxIssuesPerRequest` defines maximal number of updated issues requested from JIRA by one REST request.
 Optional, 50 used if not provided.
 The maximum allowable value is dictated by the JIRA configuration property `jira.search.views.default.max`.
 If you specify a value that is higher than this number, your request results will be truncated to this number anyway.